Robert Doisneau: Personal life

-In 1936, Doisneau married Pierrette Chaumaison whom he had met in 1934 when she was cycling through a village where he was on holiday.
+Doisneau married Pierrette Chaumaison in 1934.
 The couple had two daughters, Annette (b.
 1942) and Francine (b.
 1947).
 From 1979 until his death, Annette worked as his assistant.
+The two sisters were models for their father from an early age, and now work together to manage his archives and legacy.

-His wife died in 1993 suffering from Alzheimer's disease and Parkinson's disease.
+Doisneau's wife died in 1993 suffering from Alzheimer's disease and Parkinson's disease.
 Doisneau died six months later in 1994, having had a triple heart bypass and was suffering from acute pancreatitis.
-Annette said: "We won in the courts (re: The Kiss), but my father was deeply shocked.
-He discovered a world of lies, and it hurt him.
-The Kiss ruined the last years of his life.
-Add that to my mother suffering from Alzheimer's and Parkinson's, and I think it's fair to say he died of sadness."

-Doisneau was in many ways a shy and humble man, similar to his photography, still delivering his own work at the height of his fame.
-He chastised Francine for charging an "indecent" daily fee of £2,000 for his work on a beer advertising campaign – he wanted only the rate of an "artisan photographer".
+Doisneau was thought to be a shy and humble man, similar to his photography.
+He disagreed with his daughter, Francine, for charging an "indecent" daily fee of £2,000 for his work on a beer advertising campaign– he wanted only the rate of an "artisan photographer".

-Maybe if I were 20, success would change me.
-But now I'm a dinosaur of photography.